-In Maharashtra, there are no guidelines regarding how long a reference case at the district court should take.
+In Maharashtra, there are no guidelines regarding how long a reference case should take to get disposed at the district court.
 However, the Supreme Court, in Prem Raj v.
-Union of India directed that courts should dispose of references within 2 years of the receipt of the references and that high courts and state governments ensured compliance with these directions.
+Union of India directed that courts should dispose of references within two years of the receipt of the references and that high courts and state governments ensured compliance with these directions.